BROOKLYN

 Paul Mager

-For almost a century, Disney has been entertaining families through animation, film, theme parks and products.
+For almost a century, Disney has been entertaining families through animation, film, theme parks, and products.
 However, what about the man behind the mouse?
-Despite the incredible success of the Disney Corporation, the history of the organization is filled with false starts, internal disagreements and legal trouble.
-And what about the stories we find in media?
-Can we argue that Belle should have chosen Gaston or that Jafar may have been the good guy in "Aladdin?"
+Despite the incredible success of the Disney Corporation, the history of the organization is filled with false starts, internal disagreements, and legal trouble.
+And what about the stories we find in all this media?
+Can we argue that Belle should have chosen Gaston or that Jafar may have been the good guy in Aladdin?
 Have things like feminism or bigotry influenced the creators of various films throughout the decades?
-This course will study the history of Disney, looking at its humble origins and exploring its important and sometimes controversial business choices that helped shape culture.
+This course will study the history of Disney, looking at its humble origins and exploring it's important and sometimes controversial business choices that helped shape culture.
 This course will also examine the choices of characters and the content makers to encourage critical thinking and foster thoughtful discussion and debate about various social issues.

 Chander Mallhotra